IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: More Details on Synthetic Data

 Now we illustrate the specific details of the choice of $\mathcal{P}_u$ and $\tau$ for the three datasets.
 Specifically, in the $u$-th segment, $s_t = A_u \operatorname{cos}(2\pi\frac{1}{T_u} t+B_u) + C_u$ where the distribution $\mathcal{P}_u$ of $u$-th segment is controlled by the amplitude parameters $A_u$, the period parameters $T_u$, the phase parameters $B_u$ and the level parameters $C_u$.
 In order to make time series always shifted, we randomly sample the values of $A_u, T_u,B_u,C_u$ to make every segment shifted constantly.
 We let the amplitude $A_u$ randomly sampled from $(-1000, 1000)$, the period $T_u$ randomly sampled from $(0,100)$, the phase $B_u$ randomly sampled from $(0,100)$ and the level $C_u$ randomly sampled from $(-\lceil t/100 \rceil*50, -\lceil t/100 \rceil*100)$, where $t$ is the timestamp.
 Then, we can control the distribution changing frequency through adjusting $\tau$.
 We set $T=10,000$ to synthetic 10,000 points for each series, in order to make enough data for training and evaluation.
 We take the first 6000 points for training, and 2000 points for validation and another 2000 points for test.
-We make Synthetic-1 dataset by setting $\tau=24$; we make Synthetic-2 dataset by setting $\tau=12$ and we make Synthetic-3 by setting $\tau=48$ in order to model different distribution shift situation.
+We make Synthetic-1 dataset by setting $\tau=24$ and we make the Synthetic-2 dataset by setting $\tau=12$ in order to model different distribution shift situations.
 We let each dataset include 5 distinct series, each of which is generated by setting different seeds.
-Figure \ref{fig:appendix_example_synthetic-1}, Figure \ref{fig:appendix_example_synthetic-2} and Figure \ref{fig:appendix_example_synthetic-3} demonstrates an example series from Synthetic-1/2/3 dataset respectively, where we show first five thousand points for visualization.
+Figure \ref{fig:appendix_example_synthetic-1} demonstrates an example series from the Synthetic-1 dataset respectively, where we show the first five thousand points for visualization.